Replacing a Lost License in Hawaii

-If your license is lost, damaged, or―worse―stolen, you can easily obtain a replacement from your county DMV office .
-But you will need to appear at a local driver's license office in person.
+If your license is lost, damaged, or―even worse―stolen, you can easily obtain a replacement driver's license from your county DMV office .
+But you will need to appear at a local driver's license office in person to request a replacement.

-When you go, make sure to bring along identification documents such as a Social Security card, birth certificate, or military ID.
-A complete list of required identification is available from each county's DMV office.
+When you go to the DMV, make sure to bring along your identification documents such as a Social Security card, your birth certificate, or a military ID.
+A complete list of required and approved identification is available from each county's DMV office .

 You will also be charged a fee for your replacement license.
 Fees vary by county.

-If you lose your driver's license while out of state and you're from Hawaii County, send a letter of request along with:
+If you lose your driver's license while out of state follow the steps below for your county of residence.

 - Your name as it appears on your driver's license.

-- Either your Social Security number or driver's license number.
+- Either your Social Security number or your driver's license number.

 - Your date of birth.

-- A phone where you can be reached.
+- A telephone number where you can be reached.

 - An address where you can receive mail.